Save 50% On Makeup and Skin Care During Sephora's Oh Snap! Sale

 Now through Saturday, April 1, Sephora shoppers can get 50% off top-selling makeup and skincare products with daily steals.
-For 24 hours each day, you can find new discounts on brands like Murad, Stila, the Sephora Collection and more.
+For 24 hours each day, you can find new discounts on brands like tarte, Kiehl's, Dermaflash, Fenty Beauty, the Sephora Collection and more.
 Plus, you'll also receive free shipping on all orders.

 Regardless of your membership status, Sephora's Oh Snap!
 Sale features discounts on some of the most beloved beauty staples.
 The discounts are available today only, so do yourself (and your beauty routine) a favor, and stock up on your must-haves at Sephora's sale.
 For more great deals on some of these same products, be sure to check out the Ulta 21 Days of Beauty Sale that is also underway now.